 We may collect and process the following data:

-– Personal Identification Information (PII) PII is information that you or a third party provides concerning details of, for instance, your name, postal address, e-mail address, age, race and nationality which will be disclosed by completing one of our standard forms, which is then posted on our site www.apcerpharma.com).
+Personal data is information that you or a third party provides concerning details of, for instance, your name, postal address, e-mail address, age, nationality, contact number which will be disclosed by completing one of our standard forms posted on our site

-If you log on to our site, we may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
+If you log on to our website, we collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.
-We use such information to improve the services we offer.
+We use this information to provide a better browsing experience to the website.

 When visitors come to our site, third parties may place cookies on visitors’ browsers for targeted advertising purposes.
 You may avoid that by utilizing ad blocker on your browser.
-Or to opt out of receiving targeted advertising, click here www.aboutads.info
+Or to opt out of receiving targeted advertising.

 The types of data collected will include IP addresses, cookie identifiers, website activity and in the cases where customer fills out a form, it will include all field information filled out by the customer.